 The Celestron NexStar 130SLT Computerized Telescope is one of my personal favorites because of the myriad of utilities it has to offer at a justifiable price.

-Due to its user-friendly design, this scope can be easily operated by a rookie astronomer even though some of its functions are targeted towards more experienced users.
+Due to its user-friendly design, this scope can be easily operated by a rookie astronomer even though some of its functions are targeted toward more experienced users.

 - Aperture: 130mm